Height Channels in Surround Systems

 9. S. K. Roffler and R. A. Buttler, “Factors that influence the localization of sound in the vertical plane,” J. Acoust.
 Soc.
 Am., vol. 43 (6), pp. 1255- 1259 (1968).

 10. Hamasaki, K. H. (2004).
-Advanced multichannel audio systems with superior impression of presence and reality.
+Advanced multichannel audio systems with a superior impression of presence and reality.
 116th AES Convention.